bodziosamolot/sourceGenerators/article.md

 ## Introduction

-In simplest terms a Source Generator is a class that produces code based on other code.
+In simple terms a Source Generator is a class that produces code based on other code.
 The result is available upon compilation.
-It may seem like magic because without creating any new *.cs files the developer can start using classes, extension methods, structs or whatever we decide our generator to create.
+It may seem like magic because without creating any new *.cs files the developer can start using classes, extension methods, structs or whatever we decide our Generator to create.
 This is because it includes the output in compilation artifacts.
+In this article I want to provide the basic knowledge required to write a simple Incremental Source Generator.
+There is a lot the developer has to know about what the compiler is and how it sees and processes the code we feed to it.

 ## Compilation and Build process

-We will be refering to the compilation a lot.
+We will be referring to the compilation a lot.
 It is important not to confuse it with a build.
 Build can be understood as creation of an executable.
 In order to build a .NET executable or assembly we must use a specific tool.
 Most often it is MSBuild.
 What it does is it runs the compiler providing it with all the inputs it requires like referenced assemblies, source files, etc. Language specific compiler produces Intermediate Language out of the source code and is one of the steps in the build process.
-Compilation is lighter than build and is just one of the steps.
-This is good because we need compilation to be executed often if we want to use a feature like source generation.
+Compilation is lighter than build and is just one of its components.
+This is good because we need compilation to be executed often if we want to use the Compiler API and its richness.

 ## Roslyn

-How is all of this possible?
-Magic of Roslyn is the answer.
-This .NET Compiler provides a set of APIs allowing very powerful features like: code metrics, analyzers and source generators.
+Roslyn is the name used for .NET Compiler.
+It is open source and includes versions for C# and Visual Basic.
+Roslyn exposes various types of APIs:
+- Compiler APIs - Corresponding to phases of the Compiler Pipeline.
+We will use mostly those api for our Generator.
+- Diagnostic APIs - If You see colored squiggles in Your IDE that's thanks to the Diagnostic API.
+- Scripting APIs - Allow to use C# as a scripting language.
+- Workspace APIs - Allow to work with how our program is structured i.e. Solution, Project.

 ![Compiler pipeline from https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/compiler-api-model](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/media/compiler-api-model/compiler-pipeline-api.png)

-The picture above shows the compiler pipeline and APIs corresponding to its phases.
-We will need some fundamental knowledge about how the compiler works in order to make use of source generators.
+The picture above shows the Compiler Pipeline and APIs corresponding to its phases.
+We will need some fundamental knowledge about how the Compiler works in order to make use of source generators.

 ### Syntax Trees and Syntax Analysis